Annuities

 This lifetime income option through annuitization allows retirees (and their spouses) to maximize retirement income without having to worry about payments stopping while they are alive.

 Annuities also play an important role in retirement plans offered at the workplace.
 Employers who sponsor defined benefit plans often partner with life insurers to provide retirees with a paycheck for life through an annuity.
-Similarly, employers who sponsor defined contribution plans like 401(k)s may partner with life insurers to offer workers an annuity option to turn a portion of their retirement account balance into an income stream for life at retirement.
+Similarly, employers who sponsor defined contribution plans like 401(k)s may partner with life insurers to provide workers with an annuity so that a portion of their workers’ account balance at retirement will provide an income stream for life.